Slavery in ancient Rome: Vernae

 By the common law of nations (ius gentium), the child of a legally enslaved mother was born a slave.
 The Latin word for a slave born within the familia of a household (domus) or agricultural estate (villa) was verna, plural vernae.

 There was a stronger social obligation to care for one's vernae, whose epitaphs sometimes identify them as such, and at times they would have been the biological children of free men of the household.
 Frequent mention of vernae in literary sources indicates that home-reared slaves not only were preferred to those obtained in slave markets but received preferential treatment.
 Vernae were more likely to be allowed to cohabit as a couple (contubernium) and rear their own children.
 A child verna might be reared alongside the owner's own child of the same age, even sharing the same wet-nurse.
 They had greater opportunities for education and might be educated along with the freeborn children of the household.
 Many "intellectual slaves" were vernae.
 A dedicatory inscription dating to AD 198 lists the names of twenty-four imperial freedmen who were teachers (paedagogi); six are identified as vernae.
 The use of verna in the epitaphs of freedmen suggests that former slaves might take pride in their birth within a familia.

 But birth as a verna could have a darker side, depending on what kind of "house" the child was born and reared in.
 Vernae born to enslaved brothel workers were advertised as such in graffiti from Pompeii, sometimes with a price or the sexual service they provided.
 Of the vernae attested epigraphically at Pompeii, 71% are connected to prostitution, and their brothel upbringing seems to have been regarded as a selling point.

-Some scholars think that the majority of slaves in the Imperial period were vernae or that domestic reproduction was the single most important source of slaves; modern estimates depend on the interpretation of often uncertain data, including the overall number of slaves.